davised/seqIO_extract/README.md

 # History

+v1.6.2 - 2017-04-25 - Code now follows PEP8.
+Updated all eprint statements to logger.
+No longer needlessly imports csv.

+v1.6.1 - 2017-04-25 - Minor change to code, using set instead of dictionary to store tags.
+Result is minor increase in speed for large file searching.

 v1.6.0 - 2017-04-18 - Updated code to use logging module.
 Added -debug flag for some debugging messages.
 Fixed some redundant objects in the FASTA/Q parsing section.

 v1.5.2 - 2017-02-15 - Fixed bug when attempting to translate nucleotide sequences from genbank format files lacking translated feature qualifiers.